razor999920/AdvertOfCode_Go/README.md

 # Practice Go
 ## Advert of code
-I am learning Go and practicing the languages using the questions from Advert of Go
+I'm currently expanding my programming skills by learning Go.
+To practice and deepen my understanding of the language, I'm tackling various questions and challenges from the Advert of Go.